Rough Justice for Public Unions

 Gorsuch, for his part, didn’t say a word during the entire Janus hearing, probably because he doesn’t want the commentariat assuming that he’s the fifth vote that Scalia would’ve cast in Friedrichs.
 He already tried a similar shtick in the first big-ticket case he heard on the bench, Trinity Lutheran Church v.
 Comer, but here the stakes are higher for him — in part because the text of the First Amendment is just as silent as he was on the issue of labor relations.
 That puts him in a tough spot: He either joins his conservative colleagues fully without writing a single thing, or else tries to stake his own originalist path as to why the Constitution forbids unions from charging would-be free riders a small fee for collective bargaining and other services.
 (Early in his tenure, Scalia didn’t exactly have a problem with making dissenting nonunion members pay their fair share, but his views seemed to have evolved even if his notion of fixed-in-time constitutional meaning didn’t.)

+Because conservatives hold the ball in Janus, it will fall to the Supreme Court’s more liberal bloc to attempt to limit the damage to public unions, if it can be limited at all.
+Here, it may take someone like Justice Stephen Breyer, a pragmatist who is known for compromise, to rein in Kennedy — or at least to sound the alarm about the perils of overruling Abood v.
+Detroit Board of Education, the 40-year-old precedent that has allowed fair-share union fees to survive unscathed.
+Short of scrapping settled case law entirely, Breyer seemed keen on conscribing it in a way that takes political lobbying out of the picture.
+“Can you limit it to wages, hours, working conditions, where mandated as subjects of compulsory bargaining by the state — those three terms have a hundred years of history written around them,” he suggested.
+“It shouldn’t be hard to administer [that system] and should keep the things like lobbying and so forth out of it.”

-In a sense, this case isn’t very different from other free-speech cases the Supreme Court has entertained in recent years.
+As a result of these countervailing forces, this case isn’t very different from other free-speech cases the Supreme Court has entertained in recent years.
 The nagging perception, thanks to a very effective public-relations campaign, that the well-oiled machine behind Janus and other anti-labor cases jumps into these disputes because of an unflinching commitment to the freedoms embedded in the First Amendment is a legal fiction.
 The reality, as the heated exchanges inside the courtroom made clear, is that the fate of public-sector unions is as political a controversy as they come.
 A case where, once again, the Supreme Court and Kennedy have a chance to chart the course of powerful political actors and maybe democracy itself.